ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 Everyone who has had an employer listed within the current calendar year will receive either a W2 or a 1099 form.
 For those with multiple jobs during the year, they will be duplicated and receive multiple forms.
 We currently will not model persistence from year to year on which type of form.
+The type of form is selected per job, not per person.
+For a person with multiple jobs, the form type is randomly selected each time.

 The rate of the the types of forms are below.
 This data is